kakubei/kakubei.github.io/_posts/2014-06-16-store-hashes-in-file.md

 ---
 layout: post
-title: Storing hashes in a file
+title: 'Storing hashes in a file'
 ---

 If you ever need to store data in a file and then retrieve it, consider using PStore, a standard Ruby library specifically for this purpose.
 I found the documentation not terribly clear, but basically here's how it works: